 The changes, which come as part of the EPO’s Early Certainty initiative, have been summarised in the following video:

 For further information please read the legal text from the European Patent Office here.

 Do you need legal counselling?
 We’re here for you!

 Do you have questions concerning the opposition procedure?
 Our experts can help you protecting your intellectual property!
-Request a call-back – for free and without any obligations!
+Request a call-back – for without any obligations!

 picture : Hans /pixabay.com / CCO License